MagicFoundation/Alcinoe/README.md

 Fast TStringList
 ----------------

-TALStringList Work the same as Delphi TStringList except that it's allow to search a name=value using a quicksort algorithm when the list is sorted.
-Also TALStringList use a locale independent algorithm (based on the 8-bit ordinal value of each character) instead of the AnsiCompareText and AnsiCompareStr used by the Delphi TStringList. at the end the sort in TALStringList is up to 10x more faster than in Delphi TStringList.
-Also TALStringList is not an Unicode TStringList but an 100% Ansi StringList.
+TALStringListA Work the same as Delphi TStringList except that it's allow to search a name=value using a quicksort algorithm when the list is sorted.
+Also TALStringListA use a locale independent algorithm (based on the 8-bit ordinal value of each character) instead of the AnsiCompareText and AnsiCompareStr used by the Delphi TStringList. at the end the sort in TALStringListA is up to 10x more faster than in Delphi TStringList.
+Also TALStringListA is not an Unicode TStringList but an 100% Ansi StringList.
 You can start exploring this feature with the demo located at [{alcinoe}\Demos\ALSortedListBenchmark](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALSortedListBenchmark)